This hands-on shape activity is it!

 - pyramid

-I had no idea that after finding the first cylinder, he would be able to remember the name as more were cylinders were picked!
+I had no idea that after finding the first cylinder, he could remember the name as more cylinders were picked!
 The key is trying new things.
 If your child is ready, they will remember.
 If they are not, you planted the seed and come back again in a few months.

-Using blocks to build with 3D shapes is a smart way to build momentum with play.
+- Using blocks to build with 3D shapes is an intelligent way to build momentum with play.

-RELATED: Read about the benefits of hands-on learning n this educational article.
+RELATED: Read about the benefits of hands-on learning in this educational article.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-To set up, I placed one 3D shape in each section of the muffin tin.
+- To set up, I placed one 3D shape in each muffin tin section.

-Add a grid to the right of the activity to place each shape.
-This grid helps keep thinking organized by having a final destination.
+- Add a grid to the right of the activity to place each shape.
+This grid helps keep thinking organized by giving each shape a final destination.

 When will you try this hands-on shape activity?
 It’s the best!